Planning Division

 In partnership with Hope Solutions and Multi-Faith ACTION Coalition (MFAC), the City is changing its regulations to allow sites currently used as houses of worship (e.g., churches, temples) to also be used for affordable housing.
 This endeavor is one affordable housing production strategy that the team is advancing pursuant to a Breakthrough Grant.

-Changing the City’s land use regulations would allow faith-based organizations (FBOs) with excess land or large parking lots to redevelop their properties with housing while retaining their house of worship on the same site.
-Many FBOs are not currently allowed to develop housing on their properties based on their zoning district and/or designation in the General Plan.
-The City’s changes would not force houses of worship to add housing; it would only allow interested FBOs to add housing if they want.
+With these new regulations, 33 faith institution parcels totaling 90 acres of land have been unlocked for affordable housing development.
+These faith institutions with excess land or large parking lots can now redevelop their properties with housing while retaining their house of worship on the same site.
+Prior to these zoning reforms, most FBOs could not develop housing on their properties based on their zoning district and/or designation in the General Plan.
+The City’s changes do not force houses of worship to add housing; they allow interested FBOs to add housing if they want.

-The idea of leveraging faith-owned land for affordable housing has gained momentum in California in recent years partly due to research from the Terner Center showcasing the faith-owned land potential statewide and proposed Senate Bill [SB] 4 (the Affordable Housing on Faith Lands Act).
-SB 4 is currently being considered by the State Legislature in the 2023-2024 legislative session and, if passed, it would allow and streamline affordable housing development on land owned by faith institutions and nonprofit colleges.
+The idea of leveraging faith-owned land for affordable housing has gained momentum in California in recent years partly due to research from the Terner Center showcasing the faith-owned land potential statewide and recently passed Senate Bill [SB] 4 (the Affordable Housing on Faith Lands Act).
+SB 4 was signed by Governor Newsom in October 2023 and it allows and streamlines affordable housing development on land owned by faith institutions and nonprofit colleges.
+SB 4 is geared towards large apartment buildings financed by Low Income Housing Tax Credits, which is a different model than Antioch has pursued.

 A “pocket neighborhood” in Antioch